kevinvincent/ha-wyzesense/README.md

 * Call this service and then within 30 seconds, insert a pin into the hole on the side of a sensor and push until the red led flashes three times.
 The sensor will now be bound and show up in your entities.
 You will have to call this service once at a time for each sensor you want to add.

 ### `wyzesense.remove`
 * Removes a sensor.
 Make sure you call this service with the correct MAC address of the sensor (which is the string of numbers and possibly letters that looks like `777A4656`).
 You can find this in the entity's attributes in the developer section.
+Needs to be entered in this format mac: xxxxxxxx an example mac: 777A4656

 ## Troubleshooting
 * Passing dongle hidraw device into Docker: